 Album cover size 4.724 inches square

 Also, this may sound like a given, but make sure the image isn’t blurry or pixilated (this can be adjusted via aspect ratio by the number of pixels your cover art is).
-No one, including the stores, wants to have to squint to see your art.
+No one, including TuneCore digital store partners, wants to have to squint to see your art.
 This is where cover art size (1600×1600 pixels) is important.
-Keep in mind that stores and their requirements around cover art format can vary – for example just because Spotify albums / Spotify covers require a 1500×1500 pixel format, you shouldn’t discount how it might look elsewhere.
+Keep in mind that stores and their cover art format requirements can vary.
+For example, to get your music on Spotify, your album cover must be in a 1500×1500 pixel format.

 If you do include some of those things in the list above, the digital stores will likely reject your release, and it’s tough to generate sales when your music isn’t in stores!